National Academy of Sciences of Ukraine: All-Ukrainian Academy of Sciences

 After several changes of power and withdrawal of the Denikin's forces in December 1919, the Bolsheviks permanently established themselves in Kyiv.
 With the second arrival of Bolsheviks Vernadsky resigned.
 Orest Levytsky was elected President of the Academy for the next couple of years.
 In 1921 Levytsky was replaced by newly elected Mykola Vasylenko, however he was not approved by the authorities and soon was replaced with Levytsky.
 Vasylenko himself was arrested in 1923 and convicted (later released on amnesty).

 On June 14, 1921, the Council of People's Commissars of Ukrainian SSR adopted a decree "Resolution on the Ukrainian Academy of Sciences", according to which the Academy was recognized as the highest scientific state institution and subordinated to the Narkom of Education.
 The Academy was renamed from UAS to VUAN (ВУАН) - All-Ukrainian Academy of Sciences - underlining its importance for Ukrainian territories under Poland, Romania, Czechoslovakia and declaring its intentions to unite within one organization the scientific intelligentsia of all Ukrainian lands.
 The relationship between members of VUAN and the Soviet authorities soured, while the relationships with the Ukrainian scientists abroad had completely ceased.
 After historian Orest Levytsky, botanist Volodymyr Lypsky became president of the Academy.
-Between 1919-1930 103 academicians were elected to the Academy.
-In 1924-5, the Academy held its first election for foreign members.
+Between 1919 and 1930, 103 academicians were elected to the Academy.
+In 1924-25, the Academy held its first election for foreign members.
 However, none of the candidates were approved by the Narkom of Education.

-Between 1927 and 1930 the takeover of the Academy by the Soviet authorities was completed.
+Between 1927 and 1930, the takeover of the Academy by the Soviet authorities was completed.
 Mykhailo Hrushevsky had been candidate for the presidency, but by the end of 1927 Hrushevsky's candidacy was no longer supported by the authorities.
 He had been considered a counterweight to the "constitutional-democratic" faction led by Serhiy Yefremov and Ahatanhel Krymsky, but the three of them had actually agreed on opposing state interference.
 The authorities removed Yefremov and his supporters and dropped all support for Hrushevsky, who was arrested in 1931, taken to Moscow, and never returned to Ukraine.
 Danylo Zabolotny, a microbiologist, was instead put up as president of the Academy, followed by Oleksandr Bohomolets in 1930.

 Repressions against the Academy reached their peak in 1933-1934 and were conducted under the leadership of Pavel Postyshev.
 Numerous academicians were imprisoned, exiled and deprived of their titles.
 According to Natalia Polonska-Vasylenko, during the 1930s over 250 members of the Academy became victims of persecution.
 Humanitarian sciences were hit especially hard.
 From that time on, technical sciences became the Academy's main focus point.
 In 1934 it was directly subordinated to the Council of People's Commissars of Soviet Ukraine, and in 1936 was deprived of its national status and renamed into Academy of Sciences of the Ukrainian SSR.